Ä¢¹½ÊÓÆµ

 Limaville is a tiny town located in the state of Ohio.
 With a population of 151 people and just one neighborhood, Limaville is the 800th largest community in Ohio.
 Limaville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Limaville is a blue-collar town, with 44.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Limaville, you'll notice that it is more blue-collar than most other communities in America.
+44.64% of Limaville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Limaville is a town of managers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Limaville who work in management occupations (35.71%), healthcare (7.14%), and maintenance occupations (3.57%).

 Limaville is very much a car-oriented town.
 This is because the population of Limaville isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Limaville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Limaville does not have a public transit system used by locals to get to and from work.

-The education level of Limaville citizens is very high relative to the national average among all cities (21.84%): 34.72% of adults in Limaville have a bachelor's degree or even advanced degree.
+The citizens of Limaville are very well educated compared to the average community in the nation: 34.72% of adults in Limaville have a bachelor's degree or even advanced degree.

 The per capita income in Limaville in 2022 was $46,166, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $184,664 for a family of four.